 All applicants to on-campus degree programs must be members of the Orthodox Church for a minimum of two years prior to enrollment, preferably in one parish.

 A completed online application form for the Bachelor’s program and Certificate In Pastoral Studies with all required documents must be submitted by June 1; otherwise the application may be deferred until the following academic year.
 If any difficulty arises in obtaining the necessary documents, please do not hesitate to contact the admissions office.

 Online applications for the Certificate of Theological Studies program must be submitted by August 1 and December 1 for the fall and spring semesters, respectively.
 Applications may be sent in early, but students may enter the program only at the beginning of the fall or spring semesters.

 The decision of the Admissions Committee will be communicated to the applicant by email and regular mail.

 At the beginning of the academic year all incoming (new) students must take an entrance examination.
-The entrance examination will demonstrate the applicant's knowledge of subjects taught in the first and second year of Seminary.
+The entrance examination will assess the applicant's knowledge of specific subjects taught in the first and second years of Seminary.
 Exemption from certain courses will be determined entirely by the results of entrance exams and documents supplied by students.
 Students who have taken courses at other accredited institutions that correspond to courses offered at Holy Trinity Seminary must supply all relevant official transcripts to the Office of Admissions with their applications in order to transfer applicable credits.
 After completion of entrance exams students may be exempted from attending certain classes, at the discretion of the administration.

 Foreign Student Visas